-Pre-Engineered Buildings are the building structures or components that are manufactured in the factory and assembled at the site.
-Usually, PEBs are steel structures because steel is the best choice for design with the feature of its elasticity and flexibility.
-This type of structural concept is mostly used to build Industrial Buildings, Metro Stations, Warehouses, Canopies, Bridges etc. Economically it is cheap, very fast to erect and can also be dismantled and moved to another site.
+Pre-engineered buildings are the building structures or components that are manufactured in the factory and assembled at the site.
+Usually, PEBs are steel structures because steel is the best choice for design because of its elasticity and flexibility.
+This type of structural concept is mostly used to build Industrial Buildings, Metro Stations, Warehouses, Canopies, bridges, etc. Economically, it is cheap, very fast to erect, and can also be dismantled and moved to another site.

 The construction speed of PEB is the fastest as compared to other constructions.
-While the foundation and floor slab are being constructed, the structural system – rafters (beams) and columns are fabricated in the factory.
-Once the foundations and plinth beam are done, the columns are shipped to the site, lifted into the place by crane and bolted together.
+While the foundation and floor slab are being constructed, the structural system—rafters (beams) and columns—is being fabricated in the factory.
+Once the foundations and plinth beam are done, the columns are shipped to the site, lifted into place by crane, and bolted together.

 PURPOSE OF PRE-ENGINEERED BUILDINGS (PEB)

-Pre-Engineered Building is the first preference of almost every people due to many reasons.
-It provides all the advantages from versatile features to long durability with the lowest maintenance costs and a faster build-up process.
-It also provides gigantic space which is up to 150’ wide.
-Their long span of time, durability, resistance to rust, fire, ad bad weather conditions are the most common and impressive features of the steel building.
+Pre-engineered buildings are the first preference of almost every person due to many reasons.
+It provides all the advantages, from versatile features to long durability, with the lowest maintenance costs and a faster build-up process.
+It also provides a gigantic space that is up to 150’ wide.
+Their long span of time, durability, resistance to rust, fire, and bad weather conditions are the most common and impressive features of the steel building.

 COMPONENTS OF PRE-ENGINEERED BUILDINGS (PEB)

 b.
 End wall framing

 f.
 Mezzanine system

 STEPS FOLLOWED IN THE CONSTRUCTION OF PRE-ENGINEERED BUILDINGS (PEB)